Is Tinnitus From Post-Nasal Drip A Cause For Concern?

 Treatments for post-nasal drip run the gamut, from at-home remedies that can be completed easily, to medications.
 The most common recommendations for post-nasal drip treatment include the following:

 • Hydrating adequately.
 Dryness can be a source of post-nasal drip, so making sure that you are adequately hydrated and supporting your body can help alleviate symptoms.
+As previously mentioned, the nasal passages require moisture, and inadequate hydration can increase the risk of experiencing an ear disorder if proper mucus excretion is not present or possible.

 • Sleeping propped up on pillows.
 By sleeping propped up on pillows, you can help mucus flow in a steadier, slower manner, and ease the effects of post-nasal drip.